China eyes adopting international law to spark life into trade zones

-HONG KONG, Nov 6 (Reuters) - China is considering the use of international law in a big push to get free trade zones up and running to promote the use of the yuan in global trade, which could challenge Hong Kong longer term as the main offshore centre for the currency.
+HONG KONG (Reuters) - China is considering the use of international law in a big push to get free trade zones up and running to promote the use of the yuan in global trade, which could challenge Hong Kong longer term as the main offshore center for the currency.

 Sources said Chinese leaders have been discussing the adoption of an international legal system in the free trade zones (FTZs) for the first time to help lure foreign companies, although views are varied.

-“Authorities recognise that providing a robust legal framework and infrastructure will attract global companies,” said a Hong Kong government official briefed on the FTZ discussions.
+“Authorities recognize that providing a robust legal framework and infrastructure will attract global companies,” said a Hong Kong government official briefed on the FTZ discussions.
 “But agreement on this is far from uniform.”

 Bankers said such a move would go a long way to make FTZs more competitive with Hong Kong, which has been the only notable success among China’s attempts to allow the closely managed yuan to trade more freely.